-BA 597 - DBA DISSERTATION I\\\\
+BA 597 - DBA DISSERTATION I

-The course is designed to orient and familiarize students with the first stage of the dissertation research process, guiding them toward the selection of dissertation topics that is sufficiently well defined to ensure its successful pursuit and narrow enough in its scope that the student can expect to complete the project within a reasonable time frame.
+The course is designed to orient and familiarize students with the first stage of the dissertation research process, guiding them toward the selection of a dissertation topic that is sufficiently well defined to ensure its successful pursuit and narrow enough in its scope that the student can expect to complete the project within a reasonable time frame.
 After selecting an advisor, the student researches a subject of interest for a dissertation topic, with the focus on the need to have a manageable project, using relevant data, research methodology, and analytic tools applicable to the subject.
-It requires review current literature in the field and the way in which literature searches are conducted.
-The course then addresses an overview analysis of research options, and data collection techniques and requirements appropriate to the subject of study.
-Completion of this course requires the student to write the proposal of the dissertation establishing the title, structure and organization for the study, methodology and sources of the data, and the need and research basis for the continuation of the study, submitting this information to the dissertation advisor and doctoral committee.
-Then the committee will evaluate the oral presentation of the proposal for approval.
+It requires detailed review of current publications in the field.
+The course then addresses an overview analysis of research options, data collection techniques, and requirements appropriate to the subject of study.
+Completion of this course requires the student to write the proposal of the dissertation establishing the title, structure and organization for the study, methodology and sources of the data, the need and research basis for the continuation of the study.
+Then submitting this information to the dissertation advisor and doctoral committee.
+The committee will evaluate the written text and oral presentation of the proposal for approval of the dissertation research continuation.
 (3 units) Prerequisites: Completion of all DBA core courses, DBA candidacy standing, BA 501 or BA 502, BA 510.
 CR/NC

-BA 598 - DBA DISSERTATION II\\\\
+BA 598 - DBA DISSERTATION II

-This supervised self-study course is intended to deepen students' skills in data analysis in the direction of understanding the quantitative insights that emerge from the data.
-With the benefit of specific review into the literature of the study subject selected, and with application of research methodology and use of data elements from BA 597, students will be expected to write literature review and explanations of methodology, for the selected topic.
-The course will address the issues of what perspective to take in analyzing data, what questions to ask, and what parameters to assess, allowing the student to apply application research methodologies, define tools to be used, and project possible conclusions into a working hypothesis.
-Conclusion of this course will provide foundation for a preliminary draft of the dissertation for review by the Doctoral Committee.
+This supervised self-study course is intended to deepen students' skills in data analysis in the direction of understanding the quantitative insights that emerge from the data in the research field.
+With the benefit of publications of the study subject review and research methodology and use of data elements developed in BA 597, students will be expected to write complete literature review and explanations of methodology for the selected topic.
+The course will require definition of what questions to ask and what parameters to assess and design of experiments for collection and analyzing data needed for results.
+All these elements allow the student to apply research methodologies, define tools, and project possible conclusions into a working hypothesis.
+Completion of this course will provide foundation for a preliminary draft of the dissertation for review by the adviser.
 (3 units) Prerequisite: Successful completion of BA 597 - DBA Dissertation I. CR/NC

-BA 599 - DBA DISSERTATION III\\\\\
+BA 599 - DBA DISSERTATION III

 This supervised self-study final course in the DBA program guides the student through completion of the dissertation and its defense with simulated question and answer sessions, and with extensive peer feedback.
-The course requires the student to present the dissertation research results in an objective manner and.
-Completion of this course requires the student to write or complete all chapter of the dissertation.
-The student must also submit an outline for the dissertation that includes the following elements: 1) introduction; 2) statement of problem; 3) review of methodology; 4) summary of results; and 5) discussion of results, including interpretation of findings, relationship of current study to previous research, recommendations and suggestions for additional research.
-Completion of this course requires the student to write the dissertation and to successfully defend in from of the committee.
+The course requires the student to present the dissertation research results in an objective manner.
+Completion of this course requires the student to complete and write all chapter of the dissertation.
+The student must also submit a brief outline for the dissertation that includes the following: 1) introduction; 2) statement of problem; 3) review of methodology; 4) summary of results; and 5) discussion of results, including interpretation of findings, relationship of current study to previous research, recommendations and suggestions for additional research.
+Completion of this course requires the student to write the dissertation and to successfully defend in front of the committee.
 (3 units) Prerequisite: Successful completion of BA 598 - DBA Dissertation II.
 CR/NC